Continually Updated Clinical Reference

 Optic nerve changes that have been reported include papilledema, acute ischemic optic neuropathy, and optic atrophy.

 Serous exudative retinal detachments may occur in severe preeclampsia or eclampsia.
-They tend to be bilateral, bullous, and with PIH retinopathy changes.
+They tend to be bilateral, bullous, and with preeclampsia retinopathy changes.
 The underlying mechanism is thought to be related to choroidal nonperfusion and resultant subretinal leakage.
-Most patients with serous detachments have resolution of symptoms a few weeks postpartum.
+Most patients with serous detachments have resolution of symptoms a few weeks within postpartum.

-PIH may cause certain non–vision-threatening changes in the eye, including conjunctival vascular spasm or tortuosity, papillary mydriasis, ptosis, and nystagmus.
+Preeclampsia may cause certain non–vision-threatening changes in the eye, including conjunctival vascular spasm or tortuosity, papillary mydriasis, ptosis, and nystagmus.

 Central serous retinopathy